Accounting Firm Mergers and Acquisitions

 - Represented A-LIGN Compliance and Security in connection with investments by FTV Capital and Warburg Pincus.

-- Represented Lightyear Capital on its acquisition of assets from and new venture with Schellman & Company, LLC.
+- Represented Lightyear Capital in connection with its acquisition of assets from and new venture with Schellman & Company, LLC.

-- Advised top 25 accounting firm operating in an alternative practice structure on downstream M&A strategy
+- Represented top 25 accounting firm operating in an alternative practice structure on downstream M&A strategy.

 Insights